awslabs/containers-cost-allocation-dashboard/terraform/kubecost_cid_terraform_module/README.md

 1. From the `deploy` directory, run `terraform destroy --target=module.<module_instance>`.<br />
 Replace `<module_instance>` with the name of the module instance you created in `main.tf`, for the cluster you wish Kubecost S3 Exporter to be removed from
 2. Remove the module instance of the cluster from `main.tf`
-3. If you added IAM Role IRSA output for this module instance, remove the output
+3. If you added cluster output (for the IRSA and parent IAM roles) for this module instance, remove the output
 4. From the `deploy` directory, run `terraform init`

 ### Complete Cleanup